Correlates of crime: Race, ethnicity

+Immigration status

-Associated factors include race and crime and status as an immigrant.
-In some countries, ethnically/racially diverse geographical areas have higher crime rates compared to homogeneous areas, and in other countries, it is the other way around.
-Some studies on immigrants found higher rates of crime among these populations; these rates vary according to the country of origin (immigrants from some regions having lower crime rates than the native-born population).
+While some studies on immigrants found higher rates of crime, this varies with the country of origin.
+Immigrants from some regions show lower reported crime rates than the native-born population.
 Notions about the propensity for immigrants to commit crime vary among geographical regions.
 Likewise, the propensity for immigrants to commit more or less crime than the native-born population also varies geographically.
 For instance within the United States, census data shows that immigrants are less likely to be incarcerated for a crime than residents who were born within the United States.
-The census includes both legal and illegal immigrants, as it counts the total number of people residing in an area regardless of citizenship status.
+The United States census includes both legal and illegal immigrants, as it counts the total number of people residing in an area regardless of citizenship status.

 Early life

 Associated factors include maternal smoking during pregnancy, low birth weight, perinatal trauma/birth complications, child maltreatment, low parent-child attachment, marital discord/family discord, alcoholism and drug use in the family, low parental supervision/monitoring, family size and birth order, nocturnal enuresis or bed wetting, bullying, school disciplinary problems, truancy, low grade point average, dropping out of high school and childhood lead exposure.